williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/auth-overview/index.md

 app -> client: Response
 -->

-For information how to set-up your application to use this flow, see [Implement the Implicit Flow](/authentication-guide/implementing-authentication/implicit).
+For information how to set up your application to use this flow, see [Implement the Implicit Flow](/authentication-guide/implementing-authentication/implicit).

 ### Resource Owner Password Flow